Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Sc-smoothness, Sc-splicings, and Polyfolds

 is an $M$-polyfold in view of the lemma above.
 Moreover, the bundle

-defined by the projection $\pi_1(g, e)=g$ onto the first factor is, as the pull-back of the strong $M$-polyfold bundle $p:E\to X$ by the source map $s:{\bf X}\to X$, also a strong $M$-polyfold bundle, in view of Proposition 4.11 in \cite{HWZ2}.
+defined by the projection $\pi_1(g, e)=g$ onto the first factor is, as the pull-back of the strong $M$-polyfold bundle $p:E\to X$ by the source map $s:{\bf X}\to X$, also a strong $M$-polyfold bundle, in view of Proposition 4.11 in \cite{HWZ2}. {\begin{remark} The results in \cite{HWZ2} concerning M-polyfolds and strong bundles originally assume that these spaces were build on local models coming from so-called splicings and bundle splicings, respectively.
+Splicings and bundle splicings are special examples of retractions and strong bundle retractions.
+The proofs of the results in \cite{HWZ2} go through without modifications for these more general retractions. \end{remark}}